 - Shared use dangers; e.g. bushwalkers, mountain bike riders, hunters and motorised vehicles.

-- control the usage areas to prevent excessive and inappropriate use
+- control the usage of areas to prevent excessive and inappropriate use

 - impose access costs.